Olympics-Russian teen skater Valieva trains after reports of failed drug test

 The post was "liked" on Instagram by Valieva herself.

 "I don't know what you are going through now, but I understand how stressful it is.
 Hang in there, girl!
-Everything with be alright," wrote Elizaveta Tuktamysheva, the alternate on the Russian figure skating team, via Instagram under a picture of her and Valieva.
+Everything with be alright," wrote Elizaveta Tuktamysheva https://www.instagram.com/p/CZynlTkA4LW/?utm_medium=copy_link, the alternate on the Russian figure skating team, via Instagram under a picture of her and Valieva.

 Trimetazidine, or TMZ, works by increasing blood flow to the heart and limiting rapid swings in blood pressure.
 It has been on WADA's list of prohibited substances since 2014.